bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy/index.rst

 		|godaddy-enter-www|

-10. In your BitBlox account, click **Edit Page** on your landing page.
+10. In your BitBlox account, click **Edit Page** on your landing page

      .. class:: screenshot